ShreyVaghela/Predicting-Heachaches-based-on-Weather/README.md

 ### Model Building and Prediction
-As seen from the above figures, it data is highly imbalance with `Headache` as a minority class.
+As seen from the above figures, the data is highly imbalance with `Headache` as a minority class.
 In order to overcome this, several models have been build with hyper-parameter tuning and sampling techniques.
 The below figure shows the comparision of performance of different classifiers.
 ![performance](https://user-images.githubusercontent.com/20052459/95027532-a556d580-066f-11eb-98e8-0e2e472ca9d5.PNG)

 ### Team